American Lacrosse League (1988)

 The American Lacrosse League ("ALL") was a professional lacrosse league that played for one partial season in 1988.
-At the time, it featured most of the best lacrosse players in the world who played some of the most exciting lacrosse games ever witnessed.
+At the time, it featured advanced lacrosse players across the world.
 It was founded by Terry Wallace and Bruce Meierdiercks, former teammates at Adelphi University.
 The league folded after five weeks of play.

 Wallace and Meierdiercks tried to fashion the new league after the success of the Major Indoor Lacrosse League which commenced operations in 1987.
 Both leagues employed a "single entity" ownership model, instead of franchise being owned individually.
 The league owned all of the teams which helped to keep costs down.

 Meierdiercks in announcing the league's formation stated "Terry and I were All Americans and we love lacrosse.
 We're not doing this for the money.
 We're financially sound and in a position to do this for two years."
 He continued "then we plan to sell the franchises to the GM's - at least give them the first right of refusal.
 Then Terry and I will probably take over an expansion franchise in Philadelphia or Los Angeles or San Francisco."
 Meierdiericks claimed at the time that he and Wallace invested $2 million of their own capital into the league by "pre-paying" expenses to give the infant league two years of financial runway.

 In an attempt to distance the outdoor version from the pro wrestling atmosphere that permeated the MILL, in a "shot across the MILL's bow" the ALL leaders stated the games would be played in a family atmosphere with no alcoholic beverages sold, affordable ticket prices ($8 per game single tickets and $56 season tickets) and the players were to be "drug tested."
 The ALL stated that with 2,500 paying fans per game, the league could break even the first year.
 The league introduced numerous rule changes to the sport designed to create more offense and excitement including a 25 second clearing clock and 3 long stick defenders on the field maximum at any one time.